lesandie/md-cv/README.md

 **Mar.2001-Dec.2001 | Sales support eng./consultant, Ascential Software, Madrid, Spain**

 Ascential was acquired by Informix prior IBMs acquisition of the later.
-My work mainly was the design, implementation and exploitation of data warehouses usint ETL, and BI tools like DataStage or Crystal Reports.
+My work mainly was the design, implementation and exploitation of data warehouses using ETL and BI tools like DataStage or Crystal Reports.
 Worked for customers like Repsol or Xunta de Galicia.

 **Mar.2000-Mar2001 | Sales support eng./consultant, Informix Software, Madrid, Spain**